ABOUT QUEENSTOWN NZ

 Queenstown has a special energy.
-Surrounded by majestic mountains and nestled on the shores of crystal clear Lake Wakatipu, our town is world famous for its breathtaking scenery, vast range of experiences, relaxed vibe and friendly people.
+Surrounded by majestic mountains and nestled on the shores of crystal clear Lake Wakatipu, our town is world-famous for its breathtaking scenery, a vast range of experiences, relaxed vibe, and friendly people.

-Accommodation options range from budget to five-star, with holiday parks, backpacker properties and motels alongside B&Bs, international hotel chains, and luxury lodges.
-Whether you stay within walking distance of town, or venture a little further out, you’ll find spectacular views and friendly hosts who will go out of their way to give tips on special lakeside picnic spots, wonderful trails to walk or point you in the direction of iconic local events.
+Accommodation options range from budget to five-star, with holiday parks, backpacker properties, and motels alongside B&Bs, international hotel chains, and luxury lodges.
+Whether you stay within walking distance of town or venturing a little further out, you’ll find spectacular views and friendly hosts who will go out of their way to give tips on special lakeside picnic spots, wonderful trails to walk, or point you in the direction of iconic local events.

 If you’re looking to change to a more relaxing pace you can test your skills on world-class golf courses, explore scenic trails on foot or bike, sample award-winning Central Otago wines and local cuisine, enjoy a spa treatment or browse the town’s many shops and galleries.